vijayI6/Text-To-Speech/README.md

 - [Technologies](#technologies)

 ## Demo
-You can view a live demo of the tool at: [voicesynthesis.netlify.app](voicesynthesis.netlify.app)
+You can view a live demo of the tool at

 ## Features
 - Real-time text to speech conversion